Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ## Next steps

 Have a look at the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-projects/samples) folder, containing fully runnable Python code for synchronous and asynchronous clients.

+Explore the [AI Starter Template](https://aka.ms/azsdk/azure-ai-projects/python/ai-starter-template).
+This template creates an Azure AI Studio hub, project and connected resources including Azure OpenAI Service, AI Search and more.
+It also deploys a simple chat application to Azure Container Apps.

 ## Contributing